raleel/mythras-srd/0002_Characters.md

 - All points from the pyramid must be allocated.
 - No skill can have more than one allocation from the pyramid.
-- Customs and Native Language both gain +40, as per the core rules, and in addition to any allocations made from the pyramidpyramid.
+- Customs and Native Language both gain +40, as per the core rules, and in addition to any allocations made from the pyramid.
 - Passions which gain the values noted in the Passions section, and in addition to any allocations made from the pyramid.
 - No skill can exceed 80% from the result of an allocation.
-So, if a character has STR 16 and DEX 17, for a base of 33%, the player cannot allocate the 50 point50-point value to a Combat Style.
+So, if a character has STR 16 and DEX 17, for a base of 33%, the player cannot allocate the 50-point value to a Combat Style.
 - Six of the values must be allocated to Professional Skills.
 - Characters may still choose a Culture and Occupation, and use the skills listed in the appropriate description as a guide for their allocations, or the allocations can be completely freestyle.
 - It is recommended that at least one of the values be allocated to a Combat Style, but this isn't mandatory.